aol/cyclops/cyclops-javaslang/readme.md

 * AnyM / For Comprehension support for Javaslang Monads
 * reactive-streams implementation for Javaslang Traversables
 * conversion between Javaslang and other types
+* Memoize javaslang functions with a configurable Cache (support LRU, or TTL)
 * Javaslang Stream extensions (future operations, hot streams, stream manipulation)

 # Details & Examples